GIT for polarized curves: Introduction

+For some partial results on the GIT quotient for the Hilbert scheme of $1$-canonically embedded curves, we refer the reader to the work of Alper, Fedorchuk and Smyth (see \cite{AFS}).

-From the point of view of constructing new projective birational models of $\Mgb$, it is of course natural to restrict the GIT analysis to the locally closed subset inside the Hilbert or Chow scheme parametrizing $n$-canonical embedded curves.
+From the point of view of constructing new projective birational models of $\Mg$, it is of course natural to restrict the GIT analysis to the locally closed subset inside the Hilbert or Chow scheme parametrizing $n$-canonical embedded curves.
 However, the problem of describing the whole GIT quotient seems very natural and interesting too.
 The first result in this direction is the pioneering work of Caporaso \cite{Cap}, where the author describes the GIT quotient of the Hilbert scheme of connected curves of genus $g\geq 3$ and degree $d\geq 10(2g-2)$ in $\P^{d-g}$.
 The GIT quotient obtained by Caporaso in loc. cit. is indeed a modular compactification of the universal Jacobian $J_{d,g}$, which is the moduli scheme parametrizing pairs $(C,L)$ where $C$ is a smooth curve of genus $g$ and $L$ is a line bundle on $C$ of degree $d$.
-Note that recently Li and Wang in \cite{LW} have given a different proof of the Caporaso's result for $d>>0$.
+Note that recently Li and Wang in \cite{LW} have studied Chow (semi-)stability of polarized nodal curves of sufficiently high degree, giving in particular a different proof of Caporaso's result for $d\gg 0$\footnote{Notice that Li-Wang worked more generally with polarized pointed weighted nodal curves.}.

 Our work is motivated by the following

 \textbf{Problem:} \emph{Describe the GIT quotient for the Hilbert and Chow scheme of curves of genus $g$ and degree $d$ in $\P^{d-g}$, as $d$ decreases with respect to $g$.}